fasteiner/Notion/source/WikiSource/Home.md

 ## Classes and Enums

-An easy way to genrate new blocks is to instantiate them from predefined classes via '[classname`]::new().
+An easy way to genrate new blocks is to instantiate them from predefined classes via `[classname]::new()`.
+On the querying side the API returns a nacked object with properties.
+The module automatically turns those answers into proper Notion objects (derived from classes)

+The enumerations (enums) are predefined values which are valid for a certain properties. e.g. colors

 ### Enums
 - `[rich_text_type]`